erikabarcott/profitbricks-sdk-groovy/Readme.md

 Deletes the specified volume.
 This will result in the volume being removed from your data center.
 Use this with caution.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | datacenterId | **yes** | string | The ID of the VDC. |
 | volumeId | **yes** | string | The ID of the volume. |

-After retrieving a volume, either by getting it by id, or as a create response object, you can call the `delete` method directly.
+After retrieving a volume, either by getting it by ID, or as a create response object, you can call the `delete` method directly.

 ```
 v.dataCenter=dc.read(datacenterId)